When was USC Founded?

 Joining the Themed Entertainment Association (TEA) at USC is sure to be one of the highlights of your time at the university.
 Students who are interested in working in “themed entertainment” businesses, such as amusement parks, museums, aquariums, and other similar establishments, might join this organization since it is committed to providing opportunities for professional networking as well as educational experiences.
 Naturally, the class takes multiple trips throughout the year to visit some of the most thrilling amusement parks the country has to offer.

-How hard is it to get into USC?
+How Hard is it to Get into USC?

-How hard is it to get into USC?
-Though we’re trying to know “When was USC founded?”, the process of getting into USC is quite difficult and competitive.
+Since its founding, the process of getting into USC is quite difficult and competitive.
 The previous year, there were almost 70,000 students who submitted an application, which resulted in an admission rate of only 12%.

 More than twenty-five percent of the students who were accepted into the USC Class of 2025 achieved flawless grades throughout their time in high school.
 Even though submitting test scores is now voluntary, the average score on the University of Southern California’s SAT was somewhere between 1340 and 1530.
 The average GPA at USC is also rather impressive.